 What is the difference between Math 115 and Math 150?

 Math 115 is a one semester, applications oriented survey calculus course.
 The prerequisite for Math 115 is two years of high school algebra.
 Math 115 satisfies the [Q] requirement and it useful for a variety of majors including biology and economics.
 It may be the appropriate course for students planning to take only one semester of calculus.
 Note that Math 115 does not fulfill the same prerequisites as Math 150.
 Math 150 is the rigorous first course in a two or three semester calculus sequence.
 This sequence is required for many science majors including chemistry, mathematics, and physics.
 The prerequisites for Math 150 are three and a half years of high school math including trigonometry.

 What should I take if I am thinking about majoring or minoring in mathematics?
 Students interested in majoring or minoring in Mathematics should begin with the calculus sequence Math 150 and Math 151 (or appropriate AP credit) followed by Math 310.
 It is desirable to take Math 310 by the fall semester of one’s sophomore year as it is the prerequisite for most upper level math courses.

 What math courses should I take to satisfy the [Q] general education requirement?
-You may use any course in the department towards your [Q] requirement but the math courses most commonly used are Math 101, Math 111, Math 115, Math 117, and Math 150.
+You may use any course in the department towards your [Q] requirement except MATH 001.
+The math courses most commonly used are Math 101, Math 111, Math 115, Math 117, and Math 150.
 It is a good idea look at the math requirements of any subject that you think is a potential major or minor before choosing a course for your [Q] requirement.